 Hank Greenberg posted a .318/.420/.624 line in four World Series.
 He homered five times and drove in 22 runs.
 Given the tiny difference between Ortiz and Greenberg, it’s quite safe to say that with extra credit similar to Ortiz, Greenberg would pass him.

 Miguel Cabrera isn’t eligible yet, so he doesn’t really count.
 Still, 13 HR and 38 RBI in the playoffs suggest some extra credit going to him too.
 I can’t imagine he wouldn’t pass Ortiz with extra playoff credit.

 Eddie Murray homered twice in Baltimore’s close-out win in the 1983 World Series against the Phillies.
 He hit .400/.500./467 in an ALDS win in 1996.
 And overall he homered nine times to go with 21 R and 25 RBI in the playoffs.
-With extra credit anything like Ortiz got, Murray would be ahead of Papi.
+With extra credit anything like Ortiz got, Murray would forge ahead of Papi.

-Dick Allen wouldn’t be though.
+Dick Allen wouldn’t though.
 He made the playoffs only once, at the end of his career, in 1976 with Philadelphia.
 Though he put up a .417 OBP, his Phillies were swept by the Big Red Machine.
 Bill Terry would probably jump ahead of Ortiz with extra credit.
 It’s possible that Mark McGwire wouldn’t.

 And there you have it, right?
 Ortiz is ahead of Allen and maybe McGwire.
 That’s enough.
 With extra playoff credit, he deserves to be in the HoME, right?

 Not so fast.